One of the many protections for businesses during the pandemic has been a ban on winding up action by creditors unless it can be shown that…

 3. Review forthcoming tax payments including those already made on account on 31 January for self-assessment or as corporation tax quarterly instalment payments (QIPs), to understand expected liabilities and see if a refund is due.

-4. Check to see if your business is eligible for a business rate holiday here.
+4. Check to see if your business is eligible for a local authority grant details we have so far are here.

 5. Review VAT on bad debts and see if VAT can be reclaimed.
 This applies to debts over six months old (from the date the payment was due) and less than four years, six months old.
 You must have paid the VAT to HMRC and written off the debt in your accounts.
 Where there is a significant risk of bad debts, eligible businesses might consider moving to VAT on a cash basis.